 Bank Records and Financial Privacy Laws

-Your bank records say more about you than simply your account balance.
-For instance, certain transactions cross-referenced with other data may indicate fraud or hidden assets.
-Bank records can be a valuable tool for criminal prosecutors and elected officials conducting official investigations, although individuals rightly expect a certain level of privacy from the government's prying eyes.
+Your bank records say more about you than your account balance.
+For instance, certain transactions may indicate fraud or hidden assets.
+Bank records can be a valuable tool for criminal prosecutors conducting official investigations.
+But everyone has the right to a certain level of privacy from the government's prying eyes.